 In fantasy football, there are some new trends that I enjoy writing about: dynasty leagues, and individual defensive player leagues.
 This weekly column will combine two of those by discussing two young IDPs.
-I will give my scouting thoughts barron how they played a particular week.
+I will give my scouting thoughts on how they played a particular week.
 Today I will be discussing Vikings rookie linebacker Anthony Barr and Jaguars third year defensive end Andre Branch.

 LB Anthony Barr, MIN- The former running back got selected as the 9th overall pick in the 2014 NFL Draft.
 He is highly athletic and is mostly used in the strong side linebacker spot.
 This means his first responsibility is dealing with the tight end.
 Many NFL teams tend to run to the tight end side, so Barr deals with more blockers on the majority of plays.
 This young backer is a solid tackler who delivers hard hits, but still has moments of being raw due to processing all the information to make the play.